meesterturner/cpcsprite/README.md

 ## To-do
 * Optimise the code further for speed
 * Labels in the assembler to allow better direct calling from other assembler code
-* Change 8x16 blocks to 16x16 blocks for tiles, and include 8x8 sprite option
 * Run `BUILD_SCREEN_LINE_LOOKUP` routine automatically only if required during Get/Put calls, rather than at initialisation of RSXs